thomasballinger/endless-sky-bindings-python/README.md

 This library does not include the Endless Sky data, so to load that data you'll need to find the installed copy on your system or clone the [Endless Sky repo](https://github.com/endless-sky/endless-sky) to get it.
 The code samples below assume a checkout of endless-sky at ~/endless-sky.

+See also [JavaScript bindings](https://github.com/thomasballinger/endless-sky-bindings) for working with Endless Sky objects in node or on the web.

 ## Library

 Once you get a handle on the endless_sky.bindings module (bound to 'es' variable here),